Stradow/Stradow/README.md

 Hi 👋 My name is Kostas
 ===============================

-I'm currently enrolled in the Web & App Development Bootcamp at WBS Coding School, where I'm mastering full-stack development with modern web technologies.
-Passionate about crafting beautiful and functional web experiences, I'm constantly honing my skills to build impactful projects.
+I recently completed the Web & App Development Bootcamp at WBS Coding School, where I built a strong foundation in full-stack development with modern web technologies.
+I’m passionate about creating functional and user-friendly web applications and eager to keep improving my skills through real-world projects.

+Currently, I’m attending a German language course to broaden my personal and professional opportunities in Germany.

-Join me as I explore the world of web development, one line of code at a time! 🚀
+Join me as I continue learning, building, and growing as a developer—one step at a time!

 🌍 Where to find me